 The Sebastians (www.sebastians.org) are a dynamic and vital musical ensemble specializing in music of the baroque and classical eras.
 Lauded as “everywhere sharp-edged and engaging” (The New York Times), the Sebastians have also been praised for their “well-thought-out articulation and phrasing” (Early Music Review) and “elegant string playing… immaculate in tuning and balance” (Early Music Today).

 In 2015–2016, the Sebastians continue for the fourth season as ensemble-in-residence at All Angels’ Church in New York City.
-In addition, their season includes collaborations with TENET, a production of Purcell’s Fairy Queen, four week-long engagements with acclaimed vocal ensemble Seraphic Fire in Miami, a performance on the Houston Early Music Series, and numerous performances in New York and Connecticut.
+In addition, their season includes a recording project of cantatas by Graupner with baritone Michael Hix, touring engagements in Miami, DC, NYC and Philadelphia with acclaimed vocal ensemble Seraphic Fire, an appearance on the Pittsburgh Renaissance & Baroque series, and numerous performances in New York and Connecticut.
 Click here for the full 2015–16 season

 …everywhere sharp-edged and engaging… The New York Times